juhamust/mozaik-ext-slack/README.md

 `title`       | no       | *Textual title to show.
 Example: '#mychannel'.*
 `channel`     | no       | *Name of the channel to follow.
 Defaults to all public channels where token has permissions to* `imageSize`   | no      | Scaling of image: initial, cover, contain.
-Default to `initial`
+Default to `initial` `config`      | no      | Override default pulse config parameters or colors.
+See source code for details

 ### usage